ebarooni/dev-tools/packages/prettier-config/README.md

 ## Installation

-To install the Stylelint configuration package, run the following command:
+To install the package, run the following command:

 ```bash
 npm i -D @ebarooni/prettier-config